volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 tag:
   - React
 promote: false
-metaDescription: Learn the built-in useRef() hook in React, which is used for accessing DOM elements and storing values which persist between re-renders.
+metaDescription: Learn more about the built-in useRef() hook in React, which is used to access DOM elements and store values that persist between component re-renders.
 shareImage: /img/useref-hook-in-react.jpg
 teaser: "The useRef() is a built-in hook in React that is used for two purposes: to access DOM elements and to store mutable values that persist between component re-renders.
 The hook accepts an argument called initialValue and returns a mutable ref object that contains..."
-date: 2021-08-13T07:15:00.384Z
+date: 2021-08-14T07:15:00.384Z
 ---
 The **useRef()** is a built-in hook in React that is used for two purposes: